 Of course, service is never limited to family and friends; reach out to those in need in your community.
 Again, try to focus on making someone else’s Christmas better.
 We all know the drill for this: food pantries, homeless shelters, nursing homes.
 There are plenty of people in need, and heading out to help others will provide you with a little time away from what can see at times like a suffocating amount of time with family and friends.

-None of these suggestions are groundbreaking, but if they didn’t work, people like myself wouldn’t continue to use them in articles about living healthier, happier and, of course, holier lives.
+Neither of these suggestions is groundbreaking, but if they didn’t work, people like myself wouldn’t continue to use them in articles about living healthier, happier and of course, holier lives.
 Christmas should be a time of mystery and wonder, but it’s important to remember that God is responsible for providing for most of that; all we are expected to do is to make ourselves open to it, allow ourselves to be witnesses to the miracle of the Incarnation, and let our loving God love us.
-We in turn share that love with those around us.
+We, in turn, share that love with those around us.